moses-smt/mosesdecoder/vw/README.md

 Implemented classifier features
 -------------------------------

-* VWFeatureSourceBagOfWords: This create a feature of form bow^token for every source sentence token.
+* VWFeatureSourceBagOfWords: This creates a feature of form bow^token for every source sentence token.
-* VWFeatureSourceExternalFeatures:
-* VWFeatureSourcePhraseInternal:
-* VWFeatureSourceWindow:
+* VWFeatureSourceExternalFeatures: (not quite finished yet) when used with -inputtype 5 this can be used to supply additional feature to VW.
+The input is a tab-separated file, the first column is usual input sentence, all other columns can be used for meta-data.
+By default the second column is read in and features are split on whitespace.
+* VWFeatureSourceIndicator: Ass a feature for the whole source phrase.
+* VWFeatureSourcePhraseInternal: Adds a separate feature for every word of the source phrase.
+* VWFeatureSourceWindow: Adds source words in a window before and after the source phrase as features.
+These does not overlap with VWFeatureSourcePhraseInternal.
-* VWFeatureTargetIndicator:
+* VWFeatureTargetIndicator: Adds a feature for the whole target phrase.
-* VWFeatureTargetPhraseInternal:
+* VWFeatureTargetPhraseInternal: Adds a separate feature for every word of the target phrase.

 Configuration
 -------------